CIOSAI/SequentialSetInstruction/README.md

         ref enum(l)
             l -> text

-        # this part puts the [nextEle, nextNextSet] set into ref
+        # this part puts the [nextItem, nextNext] set into ref
         # for the next iteration
         ref = item
 ```